kyma-project/kyma/docs/kyma/docs/03-03-testing.md

 Kyma components use [Octopus](http://github.com/kyma-incubator/octopus) for testing.
 Octopus is a testing framework that allows you to run tests defined as Docker images on a running cluster.
-Octopus uses two Custom Resource Definitions (CRDs):
+Octopus uses two CustomResourceDefinitions (CRDs):
 - TestDefinition, which defines your test as a Pod specification.
 - ClusterTestSuite, which defines a suite of tests to execute and how to execute them.

 ## Add a new test
-To add a new test, create a yaml file with TestDefinition CR in your chart.
-By convention, place it under tests directory.
+To add a new test, create a `yaml` file with TestDefinition CR in your chart.
+To comply with the convention, place it under the `tests` directory.
 See the exemplary chart structure for Dex:

 ```